 The truth is, anyone can afford to travel, it is all about priorities.

-In 2014 I spent 6 month road tripping from Lake Louise to San Francisco along the west coast of the USA and through countless national parks.
+In 2014 I spent 6-month road tripping from Lake Louise to San Francisco along the west coast of the USA and through countless national parks.
 I backpacked through Peru, Colombia, Panama, Costa Rica, Nicaragua and Mexico.
-I then flew back to Canada and spent two month camping around British Colombia before returning to Australia.
+I then flew back to Canada and spent two months camping around British Colombia before returning to Australia.
 In this 6 months, I spent $12,000.

 It’s ironic that people who spend $25,000 on a car can believe they can’t afford to travel.
 I could travel the world for 1 one year with that much money.